Samkth123/KTH-md/IT Risk.md

 - unstructured & semi structured - good for images, JSON, osv
 - food for big data and ML - because can ingest and process lots of data quickly
 - Document databse MONGOdb - timeseries data,
-- Column storage - Cassandra - good for distributed scaling & horizon
+- Column storage - Cassandra - good for distributed scaling horizontally
+- Graph database - good for complex relations - ex social netowrks (Neo4j) - flexible schema - slower on simple lookups compared to key value stores

+ETL (Extract, transform, load) - (better for structured data) retreievd from databse, transform data (clean), load into analysis Used alot in data warehouses or databse analysis

+ELT (Extract, load, transform) - (unstrusctured data) extract, load into target, then transform by power of target system Used alot in cloud where target platform can efficiently handle large columes of raw data